Introduction to QtracW

 All the necessary files and installation instructions are available from the QtracW FTP site.

-New QtracW users need to purchase a 3 year licence pack from Digitimer, with academic and clinical users receiving a 50% discount from the full price.
+New QtracW users need to purchase a 3 year licence pack from Digitimer, with non-commercial academic and clinical users receiving a 50% discount from the full price.
 This initial pack consists of one QtracSP dongle (stimulation and analysis/plotting) and two QtracP (analysis/plotting only) dongles.
 Once a user becomes a registered QtracW licencee, further dongles can be purchased individually with variable lifetimes (one to five years) and capabilities (either QtracP or QtracSP).
 It is also possible to extend the lifetime of a dongle by paying the appropriate licence fee.
-Existing QtracW users can also transfer remaining licence time from a a password on their computer to up to three USB dongles (only one QtracS) using “DongleExtend” software.
+Existing QtracW users can also transfer remaining licence time from a password on their computer to up to three USB dongles (only one QtracS) using “DongleExtend” software.
 Please contact Digitimer for further details.

 A JoVE video article is also available which illustrates use of the DS5 and QtracW:-